 For 400 years, Robben Island was a place of banishment for political troublemakers, social outcasts and undesirables in society.
-Its most famous inmate was spiritual and political leader, Nelson Mandela, who was held as a political prisoner there for 18 years.
+Its most famous inmate was spiritual and political leader Nelson Mandela, who was held as a political prisoner there for 18 years.

-Robben Island Museum was opened in 1997 and is now a UNESCO World Heritage Site.
+Take a tour of the prisonClosed as a prison in 1995, the Robben Island Museum was opened in 1997.
 Educational for both children and adults, this fascinating museum tells the story of South Africa and conducts on-going research into the history of the island.

-Robben Island lies just off the coast of Cape Town and you can take a ferry from the V&A Waterfront.
-This upmarket hotel in Cape Town is just a short walk from the ferry departure point, so it's the perfect place to stay if you want to visit this world-famous attraction.
+Robben Island lies just off the coast of Cape Town, and you can take a ferry from the Victoria & Alfred Waterfront.
+This Radisson Blu Hotel Waterfront, Cape Town is just a short walk from the ferry departure point, so it's the perfect place to stay if you want to visit this world-famous attraction.